Madina-12/SectionX/README.md

 npm install
 ```

-3. Setup the database:
+3. Setup the database and NextAuth:
-  - Create a new PostgreSQL database and user with the required permissions.
+  - Create a new PostgreSQL database, OAuth apps for both Github and Google and user with the required permissions.
-  - Copy the .env.example file to .env.local and update the DATABASE_URL variable with your own database credentials.
+  - Copy the .env.example file to .env.local and update the DATABASE_URL, GITHUB_ID,GITHUB_SECRET,GOOGLE_ID,GOOGLE_SECRET variables with your own database credentials.

 4. Start the development server:
 ```bash